 2. Make Early, Positive Contact: As soon as you learn who your child’s coach is going to be, introduce yourself, let him or her know you want to help your child enjoy the best possible experience, and offer to assist the coach in any way you’re qualified.
 Meeting the coach early and establishing a positive relationship will make conversation easier if a problem arises during the season.

 3. Fill the Coach’s Emotional Tank: When coaches are doing something you like, let them know about it.
 Coaching is a stressful job, and many coaches only hear from parents when they decide to voice a complaint.
 A coach with a full emotional tank will always do a better job.

-4. Don't Instruct During a Match or Practice: Your child is trying to concentrate amid the chaotic, fast-moving action of a match, as well as do what the coach asks of him or her.
+4. Don’t Instruct During a Game or Practice: Your child is trying to concentrate amid the chaotic, fast-moving action of a game, as well as do what the coach asks of him or her.
 A parent yelling out instructions hardly ever helps.
-More often than not, it confuses the child, adds pressure and goes against the coaches' instruction, which undermines the player-coach relationship, the player-parent relationship and the parent-coach relationship.
+More often than not, it confuses the child, adds pressure and goes against the coaches’ instruction, which undermines the player-coach relationship, the player-parent relationship and the parent-coach relationship.

 5. Observe a “Cooling Off” Period: Wait to talk to the coach about something you are upset about for at least 24 hours.
 Emotions can get so hot, that it’s often better and more productive to wait a day before contacting the coach.
 This also gives you time to consider exactly what to say to the coach, and how to say it.